Rohini2804/Obstacle-Avoiding-Robot/README.md

 2. Refer to the respective sections for hardware setup, software implementation, and operation instructions.
 3. Follow the instructions provided to set up the robotic vehicle and run the code.

-## Contributors

-- [List of team members or contributors involved in the project]

-## License

-[Specify the license under which the project is shared, if applicable]

----

-Feel free to adjust or expand upon this template to suit the specific details and requirements of your project.